aelindeman/ship/readme.md

 setting, do “Edit > Select All”, and see what unhighlights itself after waiting however long `refresh_rate` is set to.

-**The uptime, load average, and memory usage are updating, but nothing else is.**

-This is by design.
-Due to the way the backend currently works, two page requests are made every time Ship updates the data shown on the page.
-In order to have everything update, that would move the number of requests to make up to 5, which will very likely slow everything down.
-(In fact, I think that two is still too many.)
-In order to fix this the JSON portion of the backend would have to include *all* of the page’s data, and this would require a somewhat complex rewrite that may be done in the near future, but has not be done now.

 **Why isn’t hddtemp working?**

 This is more likely a problem with hddtemp than a problem with Ship.
 Make sure